JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 Congratulations on your new Byers-Built Fireflies LED Controller and light string!
 <br>
-I hope you enjoy using it as much as I enjoyed designing and building it for you.
+I hope you enjoy using it as much as I enjoyed designing and building it for you. <br>
 This guide describes the set up and use of your new Fireflies.

 <img src="/assets/Fireflies_std_vi_open_controller.jpg" width="500">